"The

 they sat upon the ground with him silently for seven days and nights, no one speaking a

-word; for they saw that his suffering was too great for words."
-(Job 2:11-13)
+word; for they saw that his suffering was too great for words" (Job 2:11-13).

-When Jobs trials ended, his friends were there again. "all of his
+When Jobs trials ended, his friends were there again.
+"All of his

 brothers, sisters, and former friends arrived and feasted with him in his home, consoling